Pop Up Scrap Yards: Not So Much

 Nike Pop Up Store in Tokyo

 One of the newer innovations that we have seen in retailing over the past few years is the development of “Pop-up Stores”.
 You will recognize these, as they seem to just appear in a particular space for a relatively short period of time and then disappear.
 As we approach the Halloween and then the Christmas Season, we will see more of them.
-The trend has been adopted by a number of well-known companies including Nike, Walmart and Target to name just a few.
-These pop up stores offer a low cost way to heighten brand awareness, promote particular product lines and, of course, to entice consumers to spend.
+The trend has been adopted by a number of well-known companies including Nike, Walmart, and Target to name just a few.
+These popup stores offer a low-cost way to heighten brand awareness, promote particular product lines, and, of course, entice consumers to spend.

 Although the scrap metal recycling industry operates on a reverse retail model, buying from many sellers and selling to fewer buyers, it is not immune from the pop-up trend.
 We are beginning to see more and more pop-up scrap yards.
 In fact, the situation has become so acute in Los Angeles that some recyclers have formed a coalition to alert law enforcement and other government agencies to what has actually become quite a problem.